Yamamoto-Ken/about_me/README.md

 ### Hi I'm Ken👋

-- Automotive engineer in Robert Bosch GmbH.
+- Japanese.
 - Live in Germany.
-- I like music.
+- Automotive engineer in Robert Bosch GmbH.
-- 📫 How to reach me: Twitter or Email
+- Learning AI to implement AI for the business/industry.
-- 😄 Pronouns: He / Him
+- How to reach me: [Twitter](https://twitter.com/kennyatman) or Email
 - ⚡ Fun fact:
   - Can speak 6 languages (English, Hindi, Bengali, Tamil, Telugu, German).
   - Love photography, and a collector of cameras.